 Being a small town, Sharon Center does not have a public transit system used by locals to get to and from work.

-In terms of college education, the citizens of Sharon Center rank slightly lower than the national average.
-15.93% of adults 25 and older in Sharon Center have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Sharon Center is nearly on par with the US average for all cities of 21.84%: 19.30% of adults 25 and older in Sharon Center have a bachelor's degree or advanced degree.

 The people who call Sharon Center home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sharon Center residents report their race to be White, followed by Asian.
-Important ancestries of people in Sharon Center include German, Polish, Italian, English, and Hungarian.
+The greatest number of Sharon Center residents report their race to be White.
+Important ancestries of people in Sharon Center include German, Polish, English, Italian, and Hungarian.

 The most common language spoken in Sharon Center is English.
-Other important languages spoken here include Vietnamese and German/Yiddish.
+Other important languages spoken here include German/Yiddish and Native American languages.

 In a nation where 1 out of every 4 children lives in poverty, the neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.